toebeann/BepInEx.SubnauticaZero/README.md

 ![BepInEx logo](https://avatars2.githubusercontent.com/u/39589027?s=256)

-# BepInEx.Subnautica
+# BepInEx.SubnauticaZero

-This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica, preconfigured and ready to use.
+This is a [BepInEx](https://github.com/BepInEx/BepInEx) pack for Subnautica: Below Zero, preconfigured and ready to use.

 BepInEx is a general purpose framework for Unity modding.
 BepInEx includes tools and libraries to